Welcome: You're in the Right Place

 It remembered what it felt like not to brace.

-Not a recovery program.
+This isn't a recovery program.
 Not a protocol.
-Not inspiration, and not therapy.
+Not inspiration.
+Not therapy.

 You don't have to do anything here.
 Just notice what loosens.

-Practical guidance for bodies that don't follow the rules.
+Strategy for bodies that don't follow the rules: